MAPLE: Metadata Augmented Private Language Evolution: MAPLE: Metadata Augmented Private Language Evolution

 \textbf{Step 1: DP tabular metadata.} While providing metadata in the prompt of \texttt{RANDOM\_API} lets LLMs know more information about the private dataset, it also breaches the privacy of the private dataset.
 We need to ensure a proper DP guarantee for our metadata, which is also the reason why we restricted the metadata to the tabular format.
 Generating DP synthetic tabular data is a well-studied problem.
 In particular, the lightweight algorithm AIM~\citep{mckenna2022aim} is shown to offer strong tabular generation quality and only requires CPU training.
 This is particularly suitable for our resource-constrained scenario.
 We leverage AIM as our DP metadata generator, trained with private metadata.

 \textbf{Step 2: Prompt for \texttt{RANDOM\_API}.} To fully utilize the generation quality of powerful LLMs, we further utilize their in-context learning capability via few-shot examples.
 Before providing the synthetic metadata for text generation, we give a few (metadata, text) pairs as in-context examples.
 In practice, these non-private in-context examples can be either obtained from donated data from users who opt out of the privacy requirement or curated by the data holder~\citep{nasr2023effectively,wang2024role}.
+They are therefore outside the protected private dataset by construction.
 In our ablation study in Section~\ref{sec:exp}, we found that providing such (metadata, text) pairs as in-context examples is crucial.
 Utilizing merely metadata or example text only provides a marginal improvement over the vanilla AugPE baseline.

 \textbf{Step 3: AugPE. }After obtaining the initial DP synthetic text dataset, we further refine it with a few AugPE iterations.
 As we will see in the experiment, starting with our enhanced initial DP synthetic text dataset not only results in better final synthetic data quality, but also converges with many fewer iterations.
 Interestingly, we find that it is still crucial to utilize a few AugPE iterations for the best overall results.